Madison's Vilas Zoo to say farewell to Nuniq, a 3-year-old polar bear

 The polar bear exchange program that facilitated Nuniq’s move is a part of the Association of Zoos and Aquariums Polar Bear Species Survival Plan.
 The program oversees population management of a number of endangered species within the Association of Zoos and Aquariums in an effort to achieve conservation goals of that species in the wild.

-Bo, short for Borealis, will arrive in Madison from the Toledo Zoo after Nuniq’s departure later in October.
+Bo, short for Borealis, will arrive in Madison from the Toledo Zoo later in October after Nuniq’s departure.
 He will join the zoo’s female polar bear, Berit, who has proven to be an excellent companion for young bears, zoo spokeswoman Kristin Moala said in a statement.

 The Vilas Zoo Arctic Passage exhibit, the largest expansion in the zoo’s 104-year history, was built to house polar bears in 2018.